Farlight-Networks/quic-reverse/README.md

 A Rust library for reverse-initiated, multiplexed streams over QUIC.

-quic-reverse solves the "reverse connection" problem: allowing services behind NAT or firewalls to accept incoming connections without exposing a public port.
+quic-reverse helps with the "reverse connection" problem: allowing services behind NAT or firewalls to accept incoming connections without exposing a public port.
 The library handles connection negotiation, stream lifecycle management, and multiplexing while staying out of authentication, certificate management, and application-level protocols.

 ## What can you build with quic-reverse?